mikro-orm/mikro-orm/docs/entity-manager.md

 const author3 = await orm.em.findOne(Author, '...id...');
 ```

+As the last one is the least verbose, it should be preferred.

 ## Entity repositories

 Although you can use `EntityManager` directly, much more convenient way is to use